akvo/agrastat/docs/user-guide.rst

 #.
 Go to the dataset's page.
 You can find it by entering the title in the search box on any page.

 #.
-Select the "Edit" button, which you should see above the dataset title.
+Select the "Manage" button, which you should see above the dataset title.

 #.
 AGRASTAT displays the "Edit dataset" screen.
 You can edit any of the fields
    (Title, Description, Dataset, etc), change the visibility (Private/Public), and